Solve Your Toughest Cases — FAST!

 Starting with extracted DNA or biological evidence from your case, we will predict the unknown person's ancestry and pigmentation, then perform a genetic genealogy screening to determine if such analysis would be helpful.
 If more information is needed, we can optionally produce a detailed phenotyping report and composite sketch and/or perform kinship analysis to advance the investigation.
 Armed with this scientifically objective information, you can conduct your investigation more efficiently and close cases more quickly.

-Since we started offering Snapshot Genetic Genealogy in May 2018, we've helped identify more than 305 persons-of-interest — a rate of over one identification per week!
+Since we started offering Snapshot Genetic Genealogy in May 2018, we've helped identify more than 325 persons-of-interest — a rate of nearly one identification per week!

-Since we started offering Snapshot Genetic Genealogy in May 2018, we've helped identify more than 305 persons-of-interest — a rate of over one identification per week!
+Since we started offering Snapshot Genetic Genealogy in May 2018, we've helped identify more than 325 persons-of-interest — a rate of nearly one identification per week!

 “It [Snapshot] is becoming the industry standard.”